We may earn affiliate commissions for the recommended products. Learn more.

 Usability levelEasyEasy

 NordVPN and Surfshark support a wide variety of operating systems.
-Additionally, they have a couple of browser extensions and work with other devices, like smart TVs.
+Additionally, they offer browser extensions and work on smart TVs and streaming boxes.
 For me, both providers are easy to use, but that can be attributed to my constant use of these services.
 Even so, I believe newcomers will have no trouble making the most of these apps.

 Overall, both providers don't restrict your usage cases with wide device support and a convenient UI.